Peter Gunn (song): Notable media appearances

 "Peter Gunn" appeared as background music in various scenes of the film The Blues Brothers and on its soundtrack album, as recorded by The Blues Brothers Band.

 An electronic arrangement of "Peter Gunn" plays throughout the video game Spy Hunter and Spy Hunter II.

 The theme was used in Stitch!
 The Movie and The Lion King 1½, as well as Waterworld.

 The song was featured in the video game Rock n' Roll Racing.

 The B-52s sampled "Peter Gunn" for their song "Planet Claire".

 The Sopranos episode "Mr. Ruggerio's Neighborhood" features "Peter Gunn" repeatedly, including as a mashup with "Every Breath You Take" by The Police.

+"Peter Gunn" served as the opening theme music for the East German TV drama, Blaulicht.